-The initial phases of pharmaceutical development can involve testing thousands of compounds, with the most promising selected as candidate drugs.
+The initial phases of pharmaceutical development normally involve studying and testing thousands of chemical compounds, with the most promising selected as possible candidate drugs.
 Safety and efficacy are tested in the preclinical development phase, before the trials on humans begin in the clinical phase.
 Additional clinical trials are sometimes carried out after approval and launch in order to optimize use.